-The Lorain-Carnegie Bridge carries OH Route 10 over the Cuyahoga River in Cleveland, Ohio.
-It was the second vehicular high-level span to be completed over the valley.
+The Lorain-Carnegie Bridge, spanning the Cuyahoga River in Cleveland, Ohio, carries Ohio Route 10.
+It was the second high-level vehicular bridge to be completed over this valley.

 History

-In 1927, a Citizens Committee was formed with 15 members to make recommendations to the county regarding construction.
-1 In November, two bonds were passed towards the construction of the bridge to finance real estate acquisitions and another to finance the construction of the bridge itself.
+In 1927, a 15-member Citizens Committee was formed to advise the county on the bridge’s construction.
+1 In November, two bonds were passed: one for real estate acquisitions and another for the bridge’s construction itself.

-A twin-level bridge was proposed.
-The upper level would carry a 60-foot roadway with two seven-foot sidewalks, while the lower level would carry two rapid transit tracks and two truck-only lanes.
+A dual-level bridge design was proposed, featuring a 60-foot roadway with two seven-foot sidewalks on the upper level and two rapid transit tracks along with two truck-only lanes on the lower level.
 1 3

-Improvements on Lorain Avenue were planned in conjunction with the opening of the Lorain-Carnegie Bridge but never implemented because of the construction of the Main Avenue Bridge and the Innerbelt.
-3 The only work post-construction was the movement of storefronts away from the roadway near the bridge in anticipation of widening.
+Planned improvements on Lorain Avenue to complement the bridge opening were never realized due to the construction of the Main Avenue Bridge and the Innerbelt.
+3 The only post-construction modification was the relocation of storefronts near the bridge for potential road widening.

-In 1976, county engineer Albert Porter proposed tearing down the iconic pylons.
-2 When people protested, Porter became heated and retorted with, “Those columns are monstrosities and should be torn down and forgotten.
+In 1976, county engineer Albert Porter controversially proposed demolishing the iconic pylons, leading to public outcry and a heated response from Porter.
+2 Porter stated that “those columns are monstrosities and should be torn down and forgotten.
 There is nothing particularly historic about any one of them.
 We’re not running a May Show here.”
-2 Eric Johannesen, a preservationist for the Western Reserve Historical Society, submitted an application to get the Lorain-Carnegie Bridge listed on the National Register of Historic Places, namely to prevent the statues from being removed.
-3 The application cited that it was Cleveland’s “only example of a monumental sculpture from the 1920s and 1930s.”
-The bridge was listed on the National Register of Historic Places later on October 8, a rare feat as the crossing was less than 50 years of age.
+Preservationist Eric Johannesen then successfully applied to list the Lorain-Carnegie Bridge on the National Register of Historic Places, citing its unique monumental sculptures from the 1920s and 1930s.
+3 It was a rare feat as the crossing was less than 50 years of age.

-In the early 21st century, the bridge was again rehabilitated at the cost of $20 million.
-3 The project entailed resurfacing the roadway and adding bike lanes, replacing deficient steel, and repainting the superstructure.
-A $4.5 million project that began in May 2012 involved the addition of a 14½-wide shared-use bike and pedestrian path in lieu of two traffic lanes.
-4 The project was a compromise between cycling advocates, who wanted a path along the new Innerbelt Bridge, and the Ohio Department of Transportation (ODOT), who noted that the path would be too expensive and too close to fast-moving traffic.
-As an alternative, ODOT pitched a path for the Lorain-Carnegie Bridge to replace the bike lanes.
+In the early 21st century, the bridge was rehabilitated again for $20 million, involving roadway resurfacing, bike lane additions, steel replacement, and superstructure repainting.
+3 A subsequent $4.5 million project in May 2012 added a 14½-foot wide shared-use path for bikes and pedestrians, replacing two traffic lanes.
+4 This project was a compromise between cycling advocates, who desired a path on the new Innerbelt Bridge, and the Ohio Department of Transportation (ODOT), who suggested the Lorain-Carnegie Bridge as a safer, more feasible alternative.

 Gallery